 Solution #6 is a solution addressing the Key Issue #3: Speed up the restoration procedure of the terminating session when EPC/5GC NF fails.

 Solution #6 proposes a check mechanism over Rx and Gx interface in the EPC network for the P-CSCF to distinguish the terminating session failure due to the P-GW abnormal and the P-CSCF restores this kind of failure through the HSS based P-CSCF Restoration procedure specified in 3GPP TS 23.380 [2].
 It introduces the extra requirements to the P-GW, P-CSCF and PCRF.

+Solution #7 proposes to re-use the IP layer mechanism, i.e. ICMP message, to detect CN UP failure to avoid modifying the functionalities defined in 3GPP.
+Upon detection of this failure, the P-CSCF invokes the P-CSCF Restoration procedure specified in 3GPP TS 23.380 [2].